Sauk Creek Habitat Improvement Project

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Fishermen's Park Access Bridge (a few steps from this marker); National Historic Mechanical Engineering Landmark (within shouting distance of this marker); Port Washington State Bank Centennial Pavilion (about 400 feet away, measured in a direct line); The Art of Commercial Fishing (about 400 feet away); They Had To Go A Fishin' (about 400 feet away); Those That Fished (about 400 feet away); Of Valor and Sorrow (about 400 feet away); a different marker also named Those That Fished (about 400 feet away).
 Touch for a list and map of all markers in Port Washington.

 Credits.
 This page was last revised on June 9, 2018.
-This page originally submitted on June 8, 2018, by Devon Polzar of Port Washington, Wisconsin.
-This page has been viewed 55 times since then and 2 times this year.
+It was originally submitted on June 8, 2018, by Devon Polzar of Port Washington, Wisconsin.
+This page has been viewed 76 times since then and 6 times this year.
 Photos: 1, 2. submitted on June 8, 2018, by Devon Polzar of Port Washington, Wisconsin. • Andrew Ruppenstein was the editor who published this page.